Circular walk around Saulières Castle and the Étang de l’Île

 Worth a visit

-Saint-Péreuse overlooks the Veynon valley and is located on the border between the Morvan and Bazois massifs.
-In 1860, it covered an area of 1,607 hectares, including 500 hectares of woodland.
-At that time, it was home to some fairly good quality vineyards.
+Saint-Péreuse overlooks the Veynon valley and lies on the border between the Morvan and Bazois massifs.
+In 1860, it covered an area of 1,607 hectares, 500 of which were woodland.
+At that time, the vineyards here were of fairly good quality.
 The highest point is at Toureau de Remondot, at 432 metres.

 History

-The commune of Saint-Péreuse is said to have been founded in the 5th century by a monk, Saint-Pétrusii, who came to spread Christianity.
-The name Solières - "Solis lucus" - tells us that this place was a wood dedicated to the sun.
-Those who were unhappy to see him destroying their idols and converting them put him to death.
+The commune of Saint-Péreuse is said to have been founded in the 5th century by a monk, Saint Pétrusii, who came to spread Christianity.
+The name Solières – ‘Solis lucus’ – tells us that this place was a wood dedicated to the sun.
+Some discontented locals, seeing him destroy their idols and convert people, put him to death.
 His remains were then buried at the site of his execution, and his tomb soon became a place of pilgrimage.
-An oratory was built there, which soon became an abbey that Charles the Bald gave to the Church of Nevers in the 9th century and which Charles III the Fat confirmed on the 15th of the calends of January 888.
-This monastery later became a chapter of canons.
-It is believed that the abbey house was located near the church, to the south.
+An oratory was built there, which soon became an abbey that Charles the Bald granted to the Church of Nevers in the 9th century, a grant confirmed by Charles III the Fat on the 15th day before the calends of January 888.
+This monastery subsequently became a chapter of canons.
+It is believed that the abbot’s residence was situated near the church, to the south.

-In 1161, the Bishop of Nevers, Bernard de Saint-Saulge, acknowledged in his letters to Abbot Bernard II that the church was indeed the property of the Abbey of Saint-Martin d'Autun, and this donation was also confirmed by a bull issued by Pope Alexander III, who took refuge in France in 1164: "In Nivernensi episcopatu ecclesiam de S. Petrusio".
+In 1161, the Bishop of Nevers, Bernard de Saint-Saulge, acknowledged in his letters to Abbot Bernard II that the church was indeed the property of the Abbey of Saint-Martin d’Autun, and this donation was also confirmed by a papal bull from Pope Alexander III, who had taken refuge in France in 1164: “In Nivernensi episcopatu ecclesiam de S. Petrusio”.

-The village suffered several fires, including one in 1847 that destroyed a large part of it.
-Ten years later, another fire destroyed the rest of the village.
+The village suffered several fires, including one in 1847 which consumed a large part of it; ten years later, another fire destroyed the rest of the village.
 By 1865, it had been fairly well rebuilt.

 Seigneury of Solière

-Located on another plateau to the south, it has a beautiful castle built in 1786.
-Next to it is a Romanesque chapel built to the plans of architects Pierre-Félix Delarue and Andoche Parthiot.
-It is 12 metres long and 5 metres wide and was consecrated on 18 July 1859 by Monsignor Dominique-Augustin Dufêtre.
+Situated on another plateau to the south, it boasts a beautiful castle built in 1786.
+Next to it stands a Romanesque-style chapel built to the plans of Messrs Pierre-Félix Delarue and Andoche Parthiot, architects.
+It measures 12 metres long by 5 metres wide and was consecrated on 18 July 1859 by Monsignor Dominique-Augustin Dufêtre.

 Places and monuments